Ayaz Memon: Books

 Ayaz has also authored or co-authored several books such as the Wills Book of Excellence on One-Day Cricket to coincide with the World Cup, Wills Book of Excellence on One-Day Cricket again for the World Cup, Thunder Down Under, about the 1991-92 World Cup, The Best in the World: India’s Ten Greatest World Cup Matches, co-authored with actor and cricket enthusiast, Tom Alter, 2003.
 He is currently working on an illustrated history of Indian cricket.
 Ayaz has recently written books such as Sachin Tendulkar: Master Blaster, Virat Kohli: Reliable Rebel, MS Dhoni: Captain Cool and Yuvraj Singh: Powerful Elegance.

 Personal life

-Ayaz Memon is married to Ambreen Memon.
+Ayaz Memon is married to Amberin Memon, who retired as the Chief People Officer from Hexaware Technologies.